top of page

 "You have every right to write"—Janet Burroway, Imaginative Writing

-Our mission is to create community for writers by building and holding the diverse and safe studio space all writers need.
+Our mission is to create community for writers by building and holding the diverse and liberated studio space all writers need.
 (W)rites of Passage is a place to gather and daydream; a place to play; to revise and revitalize; to think about writing with other writers; a place to write, write, write.
-To foster this writing community, and the third mind that arises from such a collective, space is limited in the seasonal series guaranteeing that all classes are small (the number of writers depends on the workshop or series).
-These fill quickly so register as soon as possible.
-As for one-on-one writing midwifery, including Toni's offshoot program Youth (W)rites!, space is also limited as we strive to create a customized experience for each and every writer.
+(W)rites of Passage utilizes divinatory poetics to both approach and to open/reopen the page.
+To foster this writing community, and the third mind that arises from such a collective, space is limited in the seasonal workshop series but more flexible when it comes to the other classes.
+As for one-on-one writing midwifery, including Toni's offshoot program Youth (W)rites!, space is also limited as we strive to create a customized experience for each and every writer; as a result, there are only so many writers and manuscripts we can handle with the honor you deserve.

 Experienced at teaching prose writers and poets alike, as well as writers working in different genres, Sarah can assist both the novice and the seasoned-writer.
 (W)rites of Passage has had the honor of working with award-winning novelists, widely-published poets, Pushcart Prize nominees, ground-breaking memoirists, well-established performance artists, writing professors, and those just beginning to give birth to words.
 One might worry that such a mix of writers working at so many different levels of craftspersonship, and in so many genres could be problematic, but we've found it doesn't have to be (furthermore, one writer can excel at one element of the craft and still need help with another).
 One of the best ways to learn anything is to teach it; the more "advanced" writers help the beginners by providing their own expertise, the process of doing so then reinforces such lessons for the person providing them.
 Furthermore, beginners bring fresh raw energy to the space and help re-awaken writers experiencing burn-out.
 Finally, the key to good writing is watching and listening to the world.
 Diverse workshops serve as a micro-cosmos of the greater human experience.
 (W)rites of Passage workshops are designed to benefit everyone.
 We will meet you where you are.
 You only need to arrive and be willing.

 The seasonally inspired workshop series coincides with one of the four seasons, addressing particular themes that are either literally (or poetically) relevant to that time of year.
 Sarah has a vast collection of unique writing prompts and exercises, endlessly pulling them out of magic top hats or enchanted trunks, haunted attic and cellar spaces, or her own bloody heart.
 We use Dada and Surrealist games such as erasure, cut-ups, and Exquisite Corpses, as well as collage, divination, sensory experiences, techniques for writing the body, treasure hunts, nature walks, Jungian-writing journeys, research, dreams, daydreams, mapping, meditation, visualization, and individual/community ritual to enter the text that is our/your story.
 Every Saturday has its own sub-theme and participating writers are given homework to be completed beforehand.
 Actual Saturdays are spent together, as a group, discussing the topic, critiquing each other's work, and writing, writing, writing.
 The workshops in the Spring and Summer are four weeks long whereas the ones in Fall and Winter are six.
 We meet on Saturdays from 11:00 a.m. to 2:30 p.m.
 Six-week long workshops are $400.00 whereas four-week long workshops are $250.00.
 Single Saturdays are $75.00 each.
-Writers who attend an entire eight-week workshop series also receive a 15 page critique of their writing in addition to the 8,000 words they get workshopped over the course of the series; for four-week workshop series writers will get an 8 page critique in addition to the 4,000 words they will have workshopped.
-Each series culminates with a potluck/closing ritual/salon celebration, and anyone who participated (entirely or partially), is encouraged to attend.
-The salons take place on the same day of the last workshop of the series (after the actual class) from 2:30 to 4:00 pm.
-(Please note, while the seasonal series remains online for the time being the salons take place on the Sunday following the last Saturday of the series from 11:00 a.m. to 12:30 p.m., unless otherwise noted; furthermore, we have been forced to raise our prices because of inflation.
-We still always offer financial assistance to those in need but this is also why we needed to adjust the cost as we have been mostly shouldering this ourselves and it is not sustainable to do so with the former numbers.
-If you would like to donate to the scholarship fund, please email us and let us know.)
+Writers who attend an entire six-week workshop series also receive a 15 page critique of their writing in addition to the 6,000 words they get workshopped over the course of the series; for the four-week long workshop series, writers will get an 8 page critique in addition to the 4,000 words they will have workshopped.
+Each series culminates with a closing ritual/salon celebration, and anyone who participated (entirely or partially), is encouraged to attend.

 (W)rites of Passage offers limited scholarships and/or a sliding scale to writers who demonstrate need.
 For more information regarding financial assistance, please email Sarah at writesofpassage13@gmail.com.
-If you'd like to donate to the scholarship fund (or to (W)rites of Passage, a labor of love) contact Sarah to make the necessary arrangements or simply send money via Venmo using Sarah-Schantz-6 or Pay Pal at anangka3@aol.com and Cash App using Storymama (please choose the Friends & Family option to avoid fees).
+If you'd like to donate to the scholarship fund (or to (W)rites of Passage, a labor of love) contact Sarah to make the necessary arrangements or simply send your contributions via Venmo using Sarah-Schantz-6 or Pay Pal at anangka3@aol.com and Cash App using Storymama.
 For our records, please state this donation is indeed a donation.
-We will send you a reciept and a special thank you.
-We are considering the possibilities of someday becoming a non-profit.
+We will send you a receipt and a special thank you.

-Sarah's literary assistant is the beloved Harris Armstrong (his pen name is H.P.
-Armstrong) and he does everything from patiently removing thrift store price tags from the books in Sarah's home library (which she uses for (W)rites of Passage) to the thoughtful and evocative social media postings he designs for Facebook and Instagram.
-Harris is partly why (W)rites of Passage so commonly uses "we," but this plural pronoun also encompasses everyone who attends, has attended, or will .
+Sarah's literary assistants include the beloved Harris Armstrong (his pen name is H.P.
+Armstrong) and Jocelyn Wallen.
+Harris has done everything from patiently removing thrift store price tags from the books in Sarah's home library (which she uses for (W)rites of Passage) to giving her rides to workshops and running tech to the thoughtful and evocative social media postings he designs for Facebook and Instagram.
+Jocelyn also creates content for the Internet and builds beautiful digital shrines.
+They are partly why (W)rites of Passage so commonly uses "we," but this plural pronoun also encompasses everyone who attends, has attended, or will attend as well Toni Oswald who offers services for Youth (W)rites!
 (W)rites of Passage isn't just a place to write and workshop, it's a writing community and space to celebrate the craft as a collective by simultaneously supporting each other and all our successes, both big and small.
 The (w)e also represents the third mind delivered forth by the writers who have attended (some religiously coming back) to then be nourished by newcomers.
 It is not uncommon to hear a (W)rites of Passage writer refer to (W)rites of Passage as their church.

 bottom of page